fission/fission/Documentation/wip/execution-backends.md

 ### Execution Strategy

-While this is still a WIP, parameters that affect execution behaviour of function are based on `InvokeStrategy`.
+While this is still a WIP, parameters that affect execution behavior of function are based on `InvokeStrategy`.
 A invoke strategy defines the `strategyType` and actual strategy parameters encapsulated in the strategy object.

 ```
 InvokeStrategy struct {